ZONED IN

 City of Richmond: Short-term rental, parking, and ADU reforms

-As a part of the City’s newest master plan “Richmond 300,” the Department of Planning and Development Review is undertaking initiatives to rezone areas of the City to fit adopted plans and make changes to the Zoning Ordinance.
+Also as part of Richmond 300 and in response to the approval of the Diamond District development, the Department of Planning and Development Review is undertaking initiatives to rezone areas of the City to fit adopted plans and make changes to the Zoning Ordinance.
 In the spring of 2023, the City Planning Commission passed resolutions CPCR 2023-006, 2023007, and 2023-008 to authorize staff to begin developing amendments to the Zoning Ordinance related to changing the TOD-1 district, establishing a Stadium Signage Overlay district, and mapping the new Stadium Signage Overlay district.
-This follows a series of community engagement meetings in 2022 related to the following proposed changes:

 Next steps:

-• Introduce ordinances to: Amend TOD-1 District, Create a Stadium signage overlay, and Amend the Zoning Map (to map the overlay)
+• Introduce ordinances to amend TOD-1 District, create a Stadium signage overlay, and amend the zoning map (to map the overlay)

 • City Planning Commission and City Council hearings

-Three Zoning Changes (City of Richmond website)
+City-Initiated Zoning Changes (City of Richmond website)

 City of Charlottesville: Zoning ordinance rewrite